Disabled Facility Grants (DFG)

 - There is no age limit for properties and other than the means test there is no prior qualifying.

 - The Council will use its powers to place a limited charge against the property where the DFG grant exceeds £5,000 up to a ceiling of £10,000.
 Repayment of the grant up to a maximum of £10,000 will be required if the property is sold within 10 years of the grant being awarded.
-Any request for waiver of repayment should be done also in consultation with the Portfolio Holder.

 - A means test will not be applied to parents where adaptations are required for a disabled child.